Requiem (Mozart): Autograph at the 1958 World's Fair

-The autograph of the Requiem was placed on display at the World's Fair in 1958 in Brussels.
+The autograph of the Requiem was placed on display at the 1958 Expo 58 world's fair in Brussels.
 At some point during the fair, someone was able to gain access to the manuscript, tearing off the bottom right-hand corner of the second to last page (folio 99r/45r), containing the words "Quam olim d: C:" (an instruction that the "Quam olim" fugue of the Domine Jesu was to be repeated da capo, at the end of the Hostias).
 The perpetrator has not been identified, and the fragment has not been recovered.

 If the most common authorship theory is true, then "Quam olim d: C:" were the last words Mozart wrote before he died.

 Arrangements

 The Requiem and its individual movements have been repeatedly arranged for various instruments.
 The keyboard arrangements notably demonstrate the variety of approaches taken to translating the Requiem, particularly the Confutatis and Lacrymosa movements, in order to balance preserving the Requiem's character while also being physically playable.
 Karl Klindworth's piano solo (c.1900), Muzio Clementi's organ solo, and Renaud de Vilbac's harmonium solo (c.1875) are liberal in their approach to achieve this.
 In contrast, Carl Czerny wrote his piano transcription for two players, enabling him to retain the extent of the score, if sacrificing timbral character.
 Franz Liszt's piano solo (c.1865) departs the most in terms of fidelity and character of the Requiem, through its inclusion of composition devices used to showcase pianistic technique.